-- It uses the right layout for your experience level.
+Use the right layout for your experience level.

-- The resume summary is specific, professional, and eye-catching by explaining your passion for teaching and future career ambitions.
+Make sure your resume summary is specific, professional, and eye-catching by explaining your passion for teaching and future career ambitions.

-- The resume has all of your certifications front and center.
+Make sure your resume has all of your certifications front and center.